German word of the day: Bubatz

 You would normally use Bubatz in an informal conversational where you’re fine using slang.
 If you need to use a more ‘proper’ term, you can simply go for Cannabis – yes, it’s the same.

-That said, one key politician has used it on Twitter.
+That said, one key politician has used it on Twitter, at least twice.
 Finance Minister and liberal Free Democrat leader Christian Lindner made cannabis legalisation a key part of the FDP platform for the 2021 federal elections.
-In September, he tweeted: ‘Weed soon legal?’ before announcing that Germany would see a draft law on legalisation early in 2023.
-Germany’s coalition government has since agreed to the basics of a legalisation plan.
+In September 2022 he tweeted: ‘Weed soon legal?’ before announcing that Germany would see a draft law on legalisation.
+That law, as of Monday, April 1st, is now partially in effect, with the next phase coming on July 1st.

 Bubatz is a noun that has no plural and der Bubatz can be used to imply either singular or plural.
 To ‘smoke up’ also has its own slang where cannabis is concerned.
 Rather than saying ‘smoke’ or rauchen, you can use kiffen.